-We record billings and cash received in excess of revenue earned as deferred revenue.
-The deferred revenue balance generally results from contractual commitments made by customers to pay amounts in advance of revenues earned.
+The Company records billings and cash received in excess of revenue earned as deferred revenue.
+The deferred revenue balance generally results from contractual commitments made by customers to pay amounts to the Company in advance of revenues earned.
 Revenue earned but not billed is classified as unbilled accounts receivable in the balance sheet.
-We bill customers as payments become due under the terms of the customer's contract.
-We consider current information and events regarding our customers and their contracts and establish allowances for doubtful accounts when it is probable that it will not be able to collect amounts due under the terms of existing contracts.
+The Company bills customers as payments become due under the terms of the customer's contract.
+The Company considers current information and events regarding its customers and their contracts and establishes allowances for doubtful accounts when it is probable that it will not be able to collect amounts due under the terms of existing contracts.

 Accounting for Equity Based Compensation.
 We account for equity-based compensation in accordance with Statement of Financial Accounting Standards ("SFAS") No. 123(R) (revised 2004), Share-Based Payment which requires recognition of expense (generally over the vesting period) based on the estimated fair value of equity-based payments granted.
-The fair value of each share-based award was estimated on the date of grant using the Black-Scholes option pricing model with the following assumptions.
+The fair value of each share-based award is estimated on the date of grant using the Black-Scholes option pricing model.

 Expected dividend yield

-40% -

-Expected share price volatility 198%
+Expected share price volatility 40% - 198%

-4.06%

-Risk-free interest rate - 7.50%
+Risk-free interest rate 4.06% - 7.50%

-Expected life of options

-2.5 years - 4.25 years
+2.5 years - 4.25

+Expected life of options years

+- ·

 Another critical input in the Black-Scholes option pricing model is the current value of the common stock underlying the stock options.
 We use the current trading price as quoted on the OTC Pink Sheets to determine the value of our common stock.
-Prior to becoming a public company, aVinci Media, LC used cash sales of common and preferred units, conversions of debt instruments into common units, and the exchange ratio that was estimated to be used in the reverse merger transaction to determine the value of its common units.
+Prior to becoming a public company, aVinci Media, LC used cash sales of common and preferred units, and the exchange ratio that was estimated to be used in the reverse merger transaction to determine the value of its common units.